 As outlined in "Note 4.
 Business Combinations," Class B ordinary shares were issued by the Company to the Milk Members in connection with the Business Combination, giving rise to noncontrolling interest in the Company's controlled subsidiary, Waldencast Partners LP.
 As such, the Constitutional Document prohibits issuances of additional shares of Class B ordinary shares, unless issued to a noncontrolling interest in connection with the Company's Up-C structure.
 Class B ordinary shares are convertible into Class A ordinary shares on a one-to-one basis at the option of the holder.
-If such option is exercised, the exchanged Class B ordinary shares will automatically be surrendered and retired for no consideration.
-If the Company issues or redeems Class B ordinary shares, Waldencast Partners LP is obligated to issue or redeem a corresponding number of Waldencast LP partnership units, such that the number of issued and outstanding partnership units at any time will correspond and be equivalent to the then number of issued and outstanding Class B ordinary shares.
+If such option is exercised, the exchanged Class B ordinary shares, Waldencast Partners LP is obligated to issue or redeem a corresponding number of Waldencast LP partnership units, such that the number of issued and outstanding partnership units at any time will correspond and be equivalent to the then number of issued and outstanding Class B ordinary shares.